smajid068/Php-Web-Client/README.md

 # Php-Web-Client
-A Php Web Client for connecting to IronPDF C# .NET Core Backend
+Run the php-api-call.php file for connecting with the C# Backend containing IronPDF API methods.